Predicament Play

 Ancient building blocks

-The technique's ingredients, however, are far older than the term.
+The technique's ingredients are far older than the term.
 "Stress positions", postures that grow painful through sheer duration rather than through any active force applied to the body, are long described in the history of punishment and coercion, which is precisely why the consensual version foregrounds rigorous negotiation, limits, and aftercare to distinguish it ethically from its non-consensual antecedents.
 The practice therefore sits at the meeting point of two threads: the very old human knowledge that a held posture eventually hurts, and the modern, consent-centred kink culture that repurposes that knowledge as play.

 Clinical lineage of the wider field